bmarlin96/bmarlin96.github.io/index.md

 ---
-title:New Title
+title:This is my ORSAMAC Webpage
-description: The titles and descriptions can be changed
+description: Here you can find information about the ORSAMAC classes I teach.
 ---

-THis is content for stats.
+This is content for Statistics.
 - [Stats Homework solution](/Timeseries/index.md)